 Understanding your target audience

 Developing a USP begins with your target audience.
-What do you know about your target audience and why they purchase items from the market you are operating in?
-What needs does that market meet for them?
+What do you know about your target audience and why they buy items from the market you are operating in?
+What needs do those items meet for them?
 In other words, are they looking for a time saving, some expertise, a trustworthy supplier or something else?

 What is your competitive advantage?

-You should be able to pull out one or two things that you believe your organisation is really good at.
-Make a list of your competitors and see which needs they are meeting.
-Evaluate how well they meet those needs on a scale of 1-5.
-Just because someone currently has a good position in a market doesn't mean that they're delivering on it.
-If you can do it better, that's a strong basis for market entry.
+Next, evaluate how well they meet those needs.
+Just because someone currently has a good position in a market doesn't mean that they're delivering on their promises.
+If you can do better, that's a strong basis for market entry.

-At the same time, you need to look at those needs that aren't being met and also think about the key trends in the industry.
-If you are an accountant, for instance, these trends could include changes in legislation, for example.
-Consider current trends and those issues that will be most important in five years' time.
-Now see if you can extend your advantage into these areas.
+At the same time, you need to look at those needs that aren't being met by anyone, and also think about the key .
+If you are an accountant, for example, these trends could include changes in legislation and new online competition.

 Testing and refining your USP

-Communicating your USP
+How to communicate your USP